Last updated: October 16, 2014 (6 days ago)

 Visitors accepted: Yes

-We cannot provide guest spaces for visitors on a routine basis.
+We can provide guest spaces for visitors but not for visitors to Seattle.
 Visitors from beyond the Puget Sound region would need to arrange for accommodations; we are happy to help if we can.
 Our retreat center can also accommodate guests for personal retreats and workshops.
 Overnight visits to the retreat center are possible with prior arrangement.

 Open to new Members: Yes

 Members of the Goodenough Community live and practice within a “village without walls”: Members believe that if ever there was a time to offer to the public the value of community, now is that time.
 The Goodenough Community mission is to demonstrate the many layers of culture and organization required for the development of mature human beings over a lifetime and to accomplish this with good humor by using learning games.
 Our world needs adults able to cooperate and collaborate with others to create a sustainable and healthy world now and for future generations.
 With all the unsettling aspects of economy, climate change, and general societal shifts, the collaborative and supportive work of those with a communitarian perspective is needed.